 Automatically receiving changes from GitHub¶

 Weblate comes with native support for GitHub.
-To receive notifications on every push to GitHub repository, you just need to enable Weblate Service in the repository settings (Webhooks & Services) as shown on the image below:
+To receive notifications on every push to GitHub repository, you just need to add Weblate Webhook in the repository settings (Webhooks) as shown on the image below:

 Automatically receiving changes from Bitbucket¶

-Weblate has support for Bitbucket webhooks, all you need to do is add webhook
+Weblate has support for Bitbucket webhooks, all you need to do is add a webhook

 which triggers on repository push with destination to